SamElite/Collaudo_square/README.md

    - Restart button

 3. Testing Process:
-   - Enter a valid serial number (a check in the code needs to be added)
+   - Enter a valid serial number
    - Click "Start"
    - The system will:
      1. Scan for nearby Square devices
      2. Connect to the closest device
      3. Begin button testing session
-   - Press all device buttons within the configured timeout (45 seconds)
+   - Press all device buttons within the configured timeout (time expressed in seconds from configuration file)
    - Watch indicators turn green for successful button presses
    - Wait for final report status